-and where it is unable to approve a Shipper’s NQ in full due to Congestion First Gas will curtail that NQ in accordance with section 10.3.
+and where it is unable to approve a Shipper’s NQ (including an AHP) in full due to Congestion First Gas will curtail that NQ in accordance with section 10.3.

+Deemed Flows

-Any decreased NQ requested in an Intra-Day Cycle will be approved, provided that:
+Where an AHP applies, no AHP may amend Hourly capacity nominations already made in respect of an Hour were gas has already flowed in that Hour.
+Where an AHP does not apply, any decreased NQ requested in an Intra-Day Cycle will be approved, provided that:

-at any Receipt Point or Delivery Point where an OBA applies, any change on that Day to the most recent Scheduled Quantity shall be subject to the limitation that 1/24th of the Scheduled Quantity applicable in each previous Hour of that Day (an Hourly SQ) shall be deemed to have flowed and accordingly the decreased Scheduled Quantity (for a Receipt Point) or deceased Proposed Schedule Quantity (for a Delivery Point), respectively, shall not be less than the sum of the Hourly SQ for all the Hours of that Day up to and including the Hour in which the Intra-Day NQ must be approved; and
+at any Receipt Point or Delivery Point where an OBA applies, any change (including as agreed by the relevant OBA Party and Shippers (as applicable)) on that Day to the most recent Scheduled Quantity shall be subject to the limitation that 1/24th of the Scheduled Quantity applicable in each previous Hour of that Day (an Hourly SQ) shall be deemed to have flowed and, accordingly, the decreased Scheduled Quantity (for a Receipt Point) or decreased Proposed Scheduled Quantity (for a Delivery Point), respectively, shall not be less than the sum of the Hourly SQ for all the Hours of that Day up to and including the Hour in which the Intra-Day NQ must be approved; and

 for any Delivery Zone or Individual Delivery Point where an OBA does not apply, no Intra-Day NQ for that Day shall be less than the most recent Approved NQ divided by 24 and multiplied by the number of Hours since the start of that Day up to and including the Hour in which that Intra-Day NQ must be approved.

+NQ auto-approval

-Auto-approval of NQs pursuant to sections 4.1(b), 4.5 and 4.14 (up to an adjustable, pre-set limit in OATIS) may be used.
+Auto-approval of NQs pursuant to sections 4.1, 4.5 and 4.14 (up to an adjustable, pre-set limit in OATIS) may be used.

 Extra Nominations Cycle